Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 BMSLiFePO4off-grid solarbattery settingsbattery protection

 For full system sizing around battery voltage and daily loads, use the WattSizing Calculator.
+Conceptual refresher: What is a Battery Management System.

-Mistake patterns and safer defaults
+Mistake patterns and safer starting defaults

-Charge temperature limitCharging below safe cell tempCan damage LiFePO4 during cold chargingBlock charging below manufacturer minimum temperature
+Charge temperature limitCharging below safe cell tempCan damage LiFePO4 during cold chargingBlock charging below manufacturer minimum

-Discharge current limitLimit below real surge needsInverter trips during motor/compressor startupMatch BMS limit to inverter surge and cable capacity
+Discharge current limitLimit below real surge needsInverter trips during motor/compressor startupMatch limit to inverter surge and cable capacity

-Balance trigger voltageBalance starts too high and too lateChronic drift grows because balancing window is tinyStart balancing earlier within the approved range
+Balance trigger voltageBalance starts too high and lateChronic drift; tiny balancing windowStart balancing earlier within approved range

 What most setup guides skip

-A low-voltage cutoff, inverter shutdown threshold, and low-state-of-charge warning should be staged logically.
-If they are too close together, you move from "normal" to hard shutdown with no buffer.
+Protection thresholds must work as a set, not isolated numbers.
+A low-voltage cutoff, inverter shutdown threshold, and low-state-of-charge warning should be staged with breathing room.
+If they sit within 0.1 V of each other, you go from "normal" to hard shutdown with no buffer for cloud cover or pump starts.

 Scenario:

-• 24V LiFePO4 bank (8 cells in series)
+• 24 V LiFePO4 (8 cells in series)

-• inverter low-voltage alarm at 24.0V
+• Inverter low-voltage alarm at 24.0 V

-• inverter shutdown at 23.2V
+• Inverter shutdown at 23.2 V

 Practical setup checklist